Kerala Flood Relief

 24 medical camps have been opened in Kuttalanad regions in Alappuzha District, one of the most flood-affected areas in the state.
 More medical camps are scheduled to be opened in the coming days.
 With the support of well-wishers and volunteers, various relief camps are directly organized by Sevabharathi providing basic supplies, food, accommodation, and medical services.

 43 ambulances of Sevabharathi have been pressed into service in the flood relief work in different areas.
 Hundreds of common people are joining hands with Sevabharathi to support these initiatives and the organization is mobilizing clothes, food grains, drinking water bottles, and other material from the public to serve the affected people.
-In each district, a collection center is opened to collect the materials from the public and to arrange the transportation to relief places.
+In each district, a collection centre is opened to collect the materials from the public and to arrange the transportation to relief places.
 The state leadership team of Sevabharathi is directly monitoring the activities in each district.